x13a/Duress/PRIVACY.md

 # Privacy Policy

-The app has nothing to store, but settings.
+The app Duress (me.lucky.duress) has nothing to store, but settings.